Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 Key Takeaways

-• Active reading improves retention by 50% compared to passive reading
+• Active reading improves retention compared to passive reading by engaging working memory

 AspectActive ReadingPassive Reading